 Scratch and Dent Discount!
 Minor cosmetic flaws do not affect performance.

 Farpoint Focus Mask - Celestron 11 SCT (Hyperstar/Fastar) fits Fastar/Hyperstar READY C11 SCT's.
 It does NOT fit with the Hyperstar or Fastar camera installed.
-That will require a different mask, coming soon.
+But if you look carefully, you will see a slit that goes almost all the way across one side.
+Just complete that slit and you can flex (twist) the mask to open it up to get around the camera.

 Farpoint Bahtinov Mask - Celestron 11 SCT (Hyperstar/Fastar)